DevExpress/testcafe/docs/articles/documentation/guides/concepts/typescript-and-coffeescript.md

 > If installed [globally](../basic-guides/install-testcafe.md#global-installation), TestCafe will successfully compile and run your tests written in TypeScript.
 However, your IDE will not be able to find the TestCafe declaration file and provide code completion.

 The TestCafe syntax is identical for both JavaScript and TypeScript.

-When you run a TypeScript test, Testcafe outputs the compilation errors that it encounters.
+TestCafe test reports include information about TypeScript compilation errors.

 > [Extending selectors](../basic-guides/select-page-elements.md#extend-selectors-with-custom-properties-and-methods)
 > in TypeScript differs from extending selectors in JavaScript.
 Refer to the